kmcintyre/trickysmtpstandoff/README.md

 3) logic can be applied to TLS connection.
 1 smtp connection gets 1 TLS connection.
 4) messaging can be inverted and heartbeat created.
 Messages must flow...booh!

 Let's never send a message keeps TLS alive forever.
-Disconnection is dead-mans declaration of not working pre-wired with a tricky fire-off.
+Disconnection is dead-mans declaration of not working pre-wired with a tricky fire-off kill sequence

 HEAVEN'S WHY?

-In a 3 participant stand-off we test scenarios that lay groundwork for services (two tiered system) with hugely complex behaviors.
+In a 3 participant stand-off we test scenarios that lay groundwork for services (two tiered system) with complex behaviors.